nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes/nuxeo-server-release-notes-2021-1.md

 #### Allow Using Arbitrary File Keys in S3 {{> tag 'dev'}}

-Objects can now be stored in S3 with an arbitrary file key instead of MD5 digest.
+Objects can now be stored in S3 with an arbitrary file key instead of the MD5 digest.

 To be able to use arbitrary file keys generated either by the provider or by a trusted upload client, the new S3BlobProvider should be used and the key strategy should be set to `managed` (default key strategy is `digest`):
 ```